-Harley: Unbelievable and it’s because rather than focusing on Shopify, we focused on how do we, if you want to be the entrepreneurship company, you don’t just say it.
+Harley: It’s unbelievable, and it’s because rather than focusing on Shopify, we focused on how — if you want to be the entrepreneurship company, you don’t just say it.
 You don’t just go on TV.
 You don’t just write blog posts about it.
-You actually need to do it and I’m proud of how we did that and I think that there’s more to do.
+You actually need to do it and I’m proud of how we did that, and I think that there’s more to do.
 I think we’ve done some really good things in certain geographies.
 I think in other geographies, there’s a lot more work to do.
 I think there are certain types of businesses that we can do a much better job with.
 We’re spending a lot more time now on physical retail with our point of sale product.
 We think there’s a real opportunity on the other side of the pandemic where physical retail will not only make a comeback, but will be a part of the larger retail strategy for brands.
 And so, yeah, so I’m proud of us.
 I don’t say that patting ourselves on the back or anything, but it was a year, it was really trying on a personal level.
-You know, me Jay, like I’m a power extrovert.
-I’ve be sitting in my home office here for 12 months by myself and it’s been really trying and I think that rather than focusing internally, we focus externally on how we can help.
-And I know Bolt did the same thing.
-I think that one of the reasons that this ecosystem of ours, this incredible community that the Shopify partner program has and has created the reason it is so deep and so rich and so authentic is because in many ways, our objectives are very much aligned.
+You know me, Jay, like I’m a power extrovert.
+I’ve been sitting in my home office here for 12 months by myself, and it’s been really trying, and I think that rather than focusing internally, we focus externally on how we can help.
+And I know Bold did the same thing.
+I think that’s one of the reasons that this ecosystem of ours, this incredible community that the Shopify partner program has and has created, the reason it is so deep and so rich and so authentic, is because in many ways, our objectives are very much aligned.
 We care about businesses.
 We care about entrepreneurship.

-So I guess on the front side, it’s the approachability, the ease of use and then I think on the other side of it, there is very few piece of software that exists in the world where it’s easy to start and then when you scale, when you get really big, to get a hundred million dollars or a billion dollars a year, you never have to leave the platform.
-That idea of being able to go from cradle to scale, that idea of going from your dorm room to the biggest brand in your category and doing it all on the same software stack, that is really, really challenging.
-It’s not an easy thing to do and the cool part about Shopify is that in many ways, Shopify under the hood is so rich and so deep has so much functionality and it’s made only better by having great partners like Bolt, who build on top of the platform, build extra functionality and new features and make sure that everyone finds product market fit, but the complexity and the depth of Shopify only reveals itself when you need it.
+So I guess on the front side, it’s the approachability, the ease of use, and then I think on the other side of it, there is very few pieces of software that exist in the world where it’s easy to start and then when you scale, when you get really big, to get a hundred million dollars or a billion dollars a year, you never have to leave the platform.
+That idea of being able to go from cradle to scale, that idea of going from your dorm room to the biggest brand, in your category, and doing it all on the same software stack, that is really, really challenging.
+It’s not an easy thing to do, and the cool part about Shopify is that in many ways, Shopify under the hood is so rich and so deep, has so much functionality, and it’s made only better by having great partners like Bold, who build on top of the platform, build extra functionality and new features and make sure that everyone finds product-market fit, but the complexity and the depth of Shopify only reveals itself when you need it.
 Which means that while it’s very technical, if you want it to be, it’s also very approachable when you need it to be.

 Jay: Yeah, there’s so many.
-I remember when I thought about this question, I was curious where you would go because I think there’s like Shopify capital and Shopify balance that people probably hardly know about.
-I think one of the biggest values is, and I might be biased, but I think it’s the ecosystem as well, too.
-Like of all the partners, like that’s hard, you can’t replicate that, that’s like a…
+I remember when I thought about this question, I was curious where you would go, because I think there’s like Shopify capital, and Shopify balance that people probably hardly know about, I think one of the biggest values is, and I might be biased, but I think it’s the ecosystem as well, too.
+Like of all the partners, like that’s hard, you can’t replicate that.

-Jay: Well let’s shift gears, right?
-I mean, I was really like on the merchant side as you and I sit here right now, there are thousands, tens of thousands of people right now thinking about how to make the lives of merchants better using the Shopify platform.
-There are some of the smartest people in the world right now are sitting there thinking about how do we help this cause of making entrepreneurship more accessible and that partner ecosystem that we have is I think the reason we have it is because of this isn’t like we are, it’s not even like we’re colleagues or anything like that.
-It’s actually we’re on this mission together and we all participate in advancing the mission in different ways, whether it’s building apps or building themes or referring merchants, or it’s building new software, or it’s creating some sort of new partnership or whatever it may be, this idea that we all have alignment on what is important and how do we help each other advance that, that mission that creates a community.
+Harley: Well let’s shift gears, right?
+I mean, I was really like, on the merchant side, as you and I sit here right now, there are thousands, tens of thousands of people right now thinking about how to make the lives of merchants better using the Shopify platform.
+There are some of the smartest people in the world right now sitting there thinking about how do we help this cause of making entrepreneurship more accessible, and that partner ecosystem that we have is, I think the reason we have it is because of, it’s not even like we’re colleagues or anything like that, it’s actually we’re on this mission together, and we all participate in advancing the mission in different ways, whether it’s building apps or building themes or referring merchants, or it’s building new software, or it’s creating some sort of new partnership, or whatever it may be, this idea that we all have alignment on what is important, and how do we help each other advance that, that mission, that creates a community.

-Harley: I mean, look what happens pre-pandemic every time since we started Unite, you and I see each other, we see each other, we hug, we’re not hugging because we want the photo op like we genuinely want to give each other a hug because we know when we see each other at Shopify Unite, our partner conference every year, we both look at each other and we’re like, yeah, this is; remember last year we made a lot of progress, let’s keep going.
+Harley: I mean, look what happens pre-pandemic every time since we started Unite, you and I see each other, we see each other, we hug, we’re not hugging because we want the photo op, like, we genuinely want to give each other a hug because we know when we see each other at Shopify Unite, our partner conference every year, we both look at each other and we’re like, remember last year we made a lot of progress?
 Let’s keep going.
-Let’s keep going together and let’s bring each other along for the journey together and that I think is so cool.
+Let’s keep going.
+Let’s keep going together, and let’s bring each other along for the journey together, and that I think is so cool.

 Jay: I want to be respectful of time here.
 I had a couple last quick questions because I want to make sure I get to a couple of really good ones here, but what does the future look like for Shopify?
 I know there’s no such thing as winning.
 I don’t believe you guys are playing a finite game.
 I think you’re always asking questions and you’re curious and exploring paths.
 Where do you think Shopify is exploring in five years?